healthfinch/policies/roles_policy.md

 The Security Officer, in collaboration with the Privacy Officer, is responsible for facilitating the development, implementation, and oversight of all activities pertaining to healthfinch’s efforts to be compliant with the HIPAA Security Regulations, HITRUST CSF, and any other security and compliance frameworks.
 The intent of the Security Officer Responsibilities is to maintain the confidentiality, integrity, and availability of ePHI.
 These organizational responsibilities include, but are not limited to the following:

-1. Oversees and enforces all activities necessary to maintain compliance and verifies the activities are in alignment with the requirements.
+1. Oversees and enforces all activities necessary to maintain compliance and verifies the activities are in alignment with the requirements

 2. Helps to established and maintain written policies and procedures to comply with the Security rule and maintains them for six years from the date of creation or date it was last in effect, whichever is later.